+- 1. On the server where IBM Spectrum Control is installed, go to the plug-in installation directory: - On Windows operating systems:

+C:\Program Files\IBM\TPC\web\TPCVmwareVspherePlugin

+• On AIX or Linux operating systems:

+/opt/IBM/TPC/web/TPCVmwareVspherePlugin

-- 1. On the server where IBM Spectrum Control is installed, go to the plug-in installation directory: - On Windows operating systems: C:\Program Files\IBM\TPC\web\TPCVmwareVspherePlugin - On AIX or Linux operating systems: /opt/IBM/TPC/web/TPCVmwareVspherePlugin - 2.
-Copy the directory to the vCenter Server or the vCenter Server Appliance host machine, into a directory of your choice.
+- 2. Copy the directory to the vCenter Server or the vCenter Server Appliance host machine, into a directory of your choice.
 Use binary mode for the transfer. - 3.
 From the command line on the vCenter Server or the vCenter Server Appliance host machine, go to TPCVmwareVspherePlugin directory. - 4.
-To start the registration process, run the deployment utility by using one of the following methods: - Run the deployment utility in command-line mode by issuing the setup command with the following parameters: - On Windows operating systems: ${\tt C:\Program\ Files\setminus IBM\setminus TPC\setminus web\setminus TPCVmwareVspherePlugin>\ setup\ register}$ -password password -tpcServerAddress - On Linux operating systems: /opt/IBM/TPC/web/TPCVmwareVspherePlugin> ./setup.sh register -password password -tpcServerAddress tpcServerAddress where filename is the name of the properties file, including the path and the extension, that contains the parameters for the setup command.
-To create the properties file, follow the instructions in "Creating the setup command properties file" on page 54.
+To start the registration process, run the deployment utility by using one of the following methods: - Run the deployment utility in command-line mode by issuing the setup command with the following parameters: - On Windows operating systems:

+C:\Program Files\IBM\TPC\web\TPCVmwareVspherePlugin> setup register -password password -tpcServerAddress tpcServerAddress

+On Linux operating systems: /opt/IBM/TPC/web/TPCVmwareVspherePlugin> ./setup.sh register -password password -tpcServerAddress tpcServerAddress